yotamr/cautojson/README.md

 5. Generates complete and compilable code

 # TODO
-1. Lots of code cleanup
+1. Refactor the code, it got very messy :)
 2. Get rid of the `///>` notation in favor of a more declarative macro
 3. Add some more examples and testers
 4. Add support for json/c arrays
-5. pip support
+5. Integrate with pip
 6. Clearer error messages

 # Thanks
 1. Thanks to Tomer Filiba for clike.py, which provides a nice contextmanager based approach to code generation
+2. Kudos to the jansson team for creating a well thought-out and straightforward lib